Suicide (band): History

 In 1969, Alan Bermowitz became involved with the publicly funded MUSEUM: A Project of Living Artists—an artist-run 24-hour multimedia gallery at 729 Broadway in Manhattan.
 Producing visual art under the name Alan Suicide, Bermowitz graduated from painting to light sculptures, many of which were constructed from electronic debris.
-He gained a residency at the OK Harris Gallery in SoHo where he continued to exhibit until 1975.
+He gained a residency at the OK Harris Gallery in SoHo, where he continued to exhibit until 1975.
 Barbara Gladstone continued to show his work well into the 1980s.

-Later that same year, Bermowitz saw the Stooges perform at the New York State Pavilion; an epiphany for Bermowitz.
+Later that year, Bermowitz saw the Stooges perform at the New York State Pavilion; an epiphany for Bermowitz.
 He would later say, "It showed me you didn't have to do static artworks, you could create situations, do something environmental.
 That's what got me moving more intensely in the direction of doing music.
 Compared with Iggy, whatever I was doing as an artist felt insignificant."

-After this, in 1970, Alan Vega and Martin "Rev" Reverby met through the Art Workers' Coalition.
-With Rev, Bermowitz began experimenting with electronic music, and formed Suicide, along with guitarist Paul Liebgott.
-According to a 2002 interview of Alan Vega, the name of the band was inspired by the title of a Ghost Rider comic book issue titled "Satan Suicide".
+In 1970, Bermowitz, now referred to as Alan Vega, met Martin "Rev" Reverby through the Art Workers' Coalition.
+With Rev, Vega began experimenting with electronic music, and formed Suicide, along with guitarist Paul Liebgott.
+According to a 2002 interview of Alan Vega, the name of the band was inspired by the title of a Ghost Rider comic-book issue titled "Satan Suicide".
 He further explained, "We were talking about society's suicide, especially American society.
 New York City was collapsing.
 The Vietnam War was going on.
 The name Suicide said it all to us."

 Their first show was June 19, 1970 at the Project of Living Artists in lower Manhattan.
 They soon began billing themselves as "punk music".
 Liebegott left at the end of 1971, and they continued as a duo.
-By that point, Vega was no longer playing any instruments, and began performing only vocals.
+By that point, Vega was no longer playing any instruments, and performed only vocals.
 Rev stopped playing drums and blowing whistle by early 1975.
 Suicide emerged alongside the early glam punk scene in New York, playing with the likes of the New York Dolls and the Fast.
-They began to court a reputation for confrontational live shows inspired by Iggy Pop.
+They courted a reputation for confrontational live shows inspired by Iggy Pop.
 Many of the band's early shows were at the Mercer Arts Center, alongside bands such as the New York Dolls and Eric Emerson and the Magic Tramps.
-During an early show at the Mercer Arts Center David Johansen played harmonica with Suicide.
-Vega and Rev both dressed like 'arty street thugs', and Vega was notorious for brandishing a motorcycle drive chain onstage.
+During an early show at the Mercer Arts Center, David Johansen played harmonica with Suicide.
+Vega and Rev both dressed like "arty street thugs", and Vega was notorious for brandishing a motorcycle drive chain onstage.
 Vega once stated, "We started getting booed as soon as we came onstage.
 Just from the way we looked, they started giving us hell already."
 After the collapse of the Mercer Arts Center in 1973, Suicide played at Max's Kansas City and CBGB (before being banned), often sharing the bill with emerging punk bands.
-Their first album was reissued with bonus material, including "23 Minutes in Brussels", a recording of a Suicide concert that later deteriorated into a riot.
+Their first album was reissued with bonus material, including "23 Minutes in Brussels", a recording of a Suicide concert that deteriorated into a riot.